hanhanwu/Hanhan-Machine-Learning-Model-Implementation/README.md

 3. Searching and Ranking
  * I am creating a basic search engine in this part of code, and there are 4 steps: crawling, indexing, ranking, building neural network for ranking queries
- * Ckech ReadMe_SearchRanking.txt for all the details.
+ * Check ReadMe_SearchRanking.txt for all the details.